 |Similar to our beloved southern fried chicken, a boneless, skinless chicken breast is pounded thin, dredged in flour and fried.
 Served with a drizzle of creamy milk gravy made from some of the pan drippings, it is truly good ole comfort food.|

 One advantage to the huge chicken breasts that you find in the stores today is that once you pound them out, you can usually get two cutlets out of one breast.
-You're not tenderizing here, so all you need is a simple rubber mallet, the flat side of a tenderizer, or even a simple rolling pin to pound the thicker part of the breast flat.
-Once flattened and cut, sprinkle the chicken with water, then season on both sides with a light sprinkling of Cajun seasoning.
-You may also do a milk and egg wash.
-Just beat together 1 cup of milk with 2 large eggs.
+You're not tenderizing here, so all you need is a simple rubber mallet, the flat side of a tenderizer, or even a simple rolling pin to pound the thicker part of the breast flat, then cut in half for 8 cutlets.
+Season chicken with Cajun seasoning.

 Dredge the chicken cutlets in flour seasoned with salt and pepper and set aside on a rack.
-If using the egg wash, dip in flour, then in the egg wash, then back into the flour.
-Heat about an inch of canola oil in a skillet with a couple tablespoons of bacon fat for extra flavor.
+Dip the cutlets in the flour, then in the egg wash, then back into the flour.
+Heat about a half inch of canola oil in a skillet with a couple tablespoons of bacon fat for extra flavor.

 To save time, you can extract 1/4 cup of the pan drippings from the chicken fryer before you start the last batch of chicken frying and get the gravy going in a separate skillet, while you finish the chicken.
 Taste the gravy, season with salt and pepper and adjust to your taste.